Office: Monday-Friday, 8 a.m. - 2:30 p.m.

 Atterbury Fish & Wildlife Area is dedicated to providing quality outdoor recreational opportunities while maintaining 4,950 acres of upland game habitat, marsh, running creeks, and shallow impoundments.
 Learn more and see the property.

 Atterbury Fish & Wildlife Area was purchased by the state from Camp Atterbury, an Army training installation established in 1942.
 In 1969, wildlife management efforts began on more than 5,400 acres.
-The remaining military area, a training facility for the National Guard and Army Reserve units, coordinates with Atterbury Fish & Wildlife Area to authorize limited hunting on military property when not in conflict with training operations.
 In October of 2010, 1,250 acres were released to the Indiana National Guard in exchange for 1,990 acres of surplus land from the Indiana Department of Corrections in Putnam County.
 Presently the property totals 4,950 acres.

 Most revenues used in land acquisition, development, operation and maintenance of Atterbury Fish & Wildlife Area are derived from the sale of hunting, fishing and trapping licenses.
 Funds are also received from the federal Pittman-Robertson and Dingell-Johnson programs to aid fish and wildlife restoration.
 These funds are derived from taxes levied on sport hunting, shooting, and fishing equipment.
 Indiana hunters and fishermen are proud to provide this property for the enjoyment of all people.

-- Atterbury Fish & Wildlife Area provides 270 acres of available water, and 10 impoundments, including 75-acre Pisgah Lake.
+- Atterbury Fish & Wildlife Area provides 270 acres of available water, and 10 impoundments, including the 75-acre Pisgah Lake.
 View the Where to Fish map for locations on the property.